-There are other simple stick-on and fibreglass square covers available, but none are quality enough for me to recommend here.
+There are other simple stick-on and fiberglass square covers available, but none are quality enough for me to recommend here.
 You can find them on Amazon if you want to see them.

-Freewell make a lot of DJI accessories so it is no surprise that they are one of the first to market with the Spark filters.
+Freewell makes a lot of DJI accessories so it is no surprise that they are one of the first to market with the Spark filters.

 This set has a nice combination of 6 filters to give you a lot of flexibility: